BwithE/postshell/README.md

 ```

-8. To background a session
+Background a session
 ```
 [luke@SKYWALKER]> background
 ```

-9. To kill the current session
+Kill the current session
 ```
 [chewie@WOOKIE]> die
 [!]
 Sent die command to chewie@WOOKIE
 ```

-10. Kill an active session from the menu
+Kill an active session from the menu
 ```
 postshell> kill 1
 [!]
 Sent kill command to luke@SKYWALKER
 ```

-11. To kill all sessions, and exit POSTSHELL
+Kill all sessions, and exit POSTSHELL
 ```
 postshell> exit
 [!]
 Shutting down server and all sessions.